Contents

 Connection Steps;

 First, align the 2 555 timers that connect to form a 556 timer circuit.
 Now, layout leads for how you will need them (e.g., power, ground).
-Next, make connections how you need it.
+Next, make connections as how you need it.
 As shown in the circuit diagram, we need to connect the parts for the 556 circuits we are making.

 The first thing is to connect pin four (reset) and ground.
 Then, we connect pin seven (output) and the external resistor to the ground.
 After that connection, we attach our capacitor, with one side of it going to the resistor.
 And the other side to the ground.
 Lastly, we connect our LED to pin eight (collector output).